tytydraco/yessleep/out/When_I_look_into_a_mirror_something_is_watching_me_and_nobody_else_can_see_it.md

 I was still groggy, it being 5:30 in the morning, earlier than when I'd normally wake up.

-I wondered what my boss was doing at the station that early and I had a feeling that something was off; Nevertheless, I proceeded to get ready so that I could join him.
+I wondered what my boss was doing that early, especially at a hotel and I had a feeling that something was off; Nevertheless, I proceeded to get ready so that I could join him.

 By the time I arrived at the spot, the sun was already up.
 The Hotel Lion glimmered in the morning sun, its tall windows reflecting off the cobblestone streets of central London.
 Sleek and modern, it stood out among the other grey brick buildings, its shimmering facade a testament to human ambition.